Minimum half a day of 3 learning hours

 - a verifiable CV.

-Delivery may be in an on or off the job environment.
+Delivery may be in an off the job environment.

 All materials and equipment must be of a suitable quality and quantity for candidates to achieve learning outcomes, and must comply with relevant legislation.